kiks12/OOP-midterms-cartesian-plane/README.md

 ### getXandYCoordinatesOfPoints(points: Point[])
-This function will use the points returned by __convertInputToPoints and get all x and y coordinates of each point. i.e. {’firstX’: 0, ‘firstY’: 1}
+This method will use the points returned by __convertInputToPoints and get all x and y coordinates of each point. i.e. {’firstX’: 0, ‘firstY’: 1}

 ```python
 # Now that you have the corresponding points of the user inputs, you can get